ZaiFlux/ZaiFlux/README.md

 ###

-<h4 align="left">☁️ I am an aspiring cloud engineer with a strong passion for building and managing cloud-based solutions.<br>🌐 I am continuously learning how to design scalable, reliable, and efficient systems in the cloud.<br>🛠️ I enjoy exploring cloud services, experimenting with projects, and improving my technical skills.<br>
+<h4 align="left">☁️ I am an aspiring cloud engineer with a strong passion for building and managing cloud-based solutions.<br>💻 I am currently studying Computer Science while focusing on cloud technologies, tools, and platforms.<br>🌐 I am continuously learning how to design scalable, reliable, and efficient systems in the cloud.<br>🛠️ I enjoy exploring cloud services, experimenting with projects, and improving my technical skills.<br>🚀 I am committed to growing my expertise and becoming a skilled cloud engineer in the future.</h4>

 ###